monsoonmaelstrom/book2/book2.md

 “She’d probably tell you that you’ll get used to it.
 Anyway, if you can use it for… other things, I don’t see why you wouldn’t be able to use it for this.
 Try.”

-### 35 - Virtue ^^1300 words^^
+### 35 - Virtue ^^1400 words^^

-I feel like I’ve been floating in a silent darkness forever.
+I feel like I’ve been floating in silent darkness forever.
 There’s no wind.
 No temperature.
 No smell.
+No up.
+No down.
 No anything.
 It’s formless.
 I’d say I was lost, but there’s nothing here, so being lost seems technically impossible.

 I remember what was happening.
 I remember everything.
 I remember Iverson fighting against me, and the distant feel of the water as we hit it.
 I remember seeing Liam before that, and the relief I felt at that, even though I *knew* he was still okay before that.

 I *remember* everything, but I don’t *know* anything.
 I don’t know how I got here, and I don’t know how to get out.
-I don’t know what happened to Iverson when I came into this nothing, and I don’t know what happened to me either.
+I don’t even know where here is.
+I don’t know what happened to Iverson when I entered this nothing, and I don’t know what happened to me either.

 There’s no magic here, and I don’t know if that’s *because* there’s no magic here, the way there’s no temperature, no ground, and no sky or if it’s because I broke myself with what I did.
 I can’t even feel the magic binding me to Liam, which has been omnipresent since its inception.

 There’s just nothing.

 I’m not sure how long I’ve been here.
 I have no idea if time is moving very slowly, or very quickly.
 I haven’t been hungry, thirsty, or tired since I’ve been here.
-I’m honestly not even totally sure if I’m corporeal or if I’m just an idea.
-I keep trying to feel my own body, and I think for brief moments, I do.
-But then the idea of it collapses like a sandcastle that’s too close to the water, and I’m not sure if I imagined it or not.
+I’m honestly not even totally sure if I’m corporeal or if I’m just an idea trapped in my own head.
+I keep trying to feel my body, and I think for brief moments, I do.
+But then the idea of it collapses like a sandcastle that’s too close to the water, and I’m not sure if I’ve imagined it or not.

 I’m going to go crazy if I can’t find a way out of here.
 If Liam can’t find a way to get me out.
 Because I really think he’s the only one that might be able to.
 I have no idea how Alex or Davy could even find me.
 It’s only the connection Liam has to me that might allow him to do it, and that’s assuming it’s still intact outside of this place.

-I could be dead, but I’m pretty sure I’m not.
-It seems like the kind of thing you’d know, and I definitely don’t *feel* dead.
+I could be dead, but I’m pretty sure I’m not. *Being* dead seems like the kind of thing you’d be sure of, and I definitely don’t *feel* dead.
 What I feel, is really fucking annoyed.

-I’m annoyed at myself for ending up in whatever state I’m in.
+I’m annoyed at myself for ending up in whatever state I’m currently in.
 I’m annoyed that somehow I didn’t manage to pull Iverson here with me.
-I don’t know if he’s elsewhere in a similar state—I hope so—but for all I know he might have managed to keep himself out of it somehow.
+I don’t know if he’s elsewhere in a similar state—I hope he is, but for all I know he might have managed to keep himself out of it somehow.
 I’m annoyed that it’s taking Liam so long to get me out of here, even though I don’t actually know that it is.
 For all I know only five minutes has passed in the real world.

 I want to yell, but it doesn’t seem to have any effect.
-And I don’t even know if that’s because I don’t have a voice, or if it’s because this place is sucking the sound out of my words before it even has a chance to become audible.
+I’ve tried.
+And I don’t even know if that’s because I don’t have a voice, or if it’s because this place is sucking the sound out of my words before they even has a chance to become audible.
 The not knowing is maddening.

-If this were a room, I’d be banging my hands against the door in rage, but even that’s denied to me because there is no door, and because I possibly don’t even have hands.
+If this were a room, I’d be banging my fists against the door in rage, but even that’s denied to me because there is no door, and because I possibly don’t have hands.

 That’s the weirdest part of it all: not knowing if I have a body or not, and not being able to look to see it, or even reach down and touch it.